openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

 The openEuler OS is required.

-For details about how to install the openEuler OS, see the \[*openEuler 21.03 Installation Guide*\](./../Installation/Installation.html ).
+For details about how to install the openEuler OS, see the  _Installation Guide_.
 On the  **SOFTWARE SELECTION**  page, select  **Development Tools**  in the  **Add-Ons for Selected Environment**  area.

-## Configuring a Repo Source
+## Configuring the openEuler Yum Source (Software Source)

-Configure an online yum source by directly obtaining the online openEuler repo source.
-Alternatively, configure a local yum source by mounting an ISO file and creating a local openEuler repo source.
+For configuring an online yum source, you can directly obtain the online openEuler repo source.
+For configuring a local yum source, you can mount an ISO file and create a local openEuler repo source.

-### Configuring a Repo Source by Directly Obtaining the Repo Source File
+### Configuring an Online Yum Source by Directly Obtaining the Online openEuler Repo Source

 > ![](./public_sys-resources/icon-note.gif) **NOTE:**
 > openEuler provides multiple repo sources for users online.
 For details about the repo sources, see [System Installation](./../Releasenotes/installing-the-os.html).
-This section uses the **openEuler\_aarch64.repo** file as an example to describe how to configure the OS repo source as the yum source.
+This section uses the OS repo source file of the AArch64 architecture as an example.

-1. Go to the yum source directory and check the .repo configuration file in the directory.
+1. Go to the yum source directory and check the .repo configuration file.

    ```
    $ cd /etc/yum.repos.d